From the Very First Day

 We don't wait for much in today's world.

-If we need information, we turn on the computer, type our keywords, and in an instant we have access to a vast body of information.
+If we need information, we turn on the computer, type a few keywords, and we immediately have access to more information than we could possible need.

 If we're in a hurry and don't have time to cook breakfast, we grab something at the local McDonalds, or eat what pops up out of the toaster as we rush out the door.